Asus Zenbook UX21E-DH52

 We could breath freely once we spotted no bloatware.
 That’s a major nerve-wrecking situation, even more so if you can’t remove it.
 So thank you Asus for not adding junk to your UX21E-DH52.
 The fan is noiseless and the speakers produce superb sound.

 The processor refused to give a speedy performance when we did some image editing in Photoshop.
 Everything else had good speeds.
-The battery benchmark surprised us: its almost 5 hours of life were more than the 4 hours of MacBook Air.
+The battery test surprised us: its almost 5 hours of life were more than the 4 hours of MacBook Air.

 The Asus Zenbook UX21E-DH52 has some learning to do from its older siblings.
 It’s still a very useful ultrabook that will get you far.